-Interest on the 2019 Series A Bonds will be treated as an item of tax preference in calculating the alternative minimum tax imposed under the Code with respect to individuals.
-Interest on the 2019 Series B Bonds and the 2019 Series D Bonds will not be treated as an item of tax preference in calculating the alternative minimum tax imposed under the Code with respect to individuals.
-Interest on the 2019 Series B Bonds and the 2019 Series D Bonds will not be treated as an item of tax preference for purposes of calculating the Minnesota alternative minimum tax imposed on individuals, trusts and estates.
-We express no opinion regarding other federal, state or local tax consequences arising from the ownership or disposition of the 2019 Series Bonds.
-All owners of 2019 Series Bonds (including, but not limited to, insurance companies, financial institutions, Subchapter S corporations, United States branches of foreign corporations and recipients of social security and railroad retirement benefits) should consult their tax advisors concerning other possible indirect tax consequences of owning and disposing of the 2019 Series Bonds.
+Interest on the 2020 Series A Bonds will be treated as an item of tax preference in calculating the alternative minimum tax imposed under the Code.
+Interest on the 2020 Series B Bonds will not be treated as an item of tax preference in calculating the alternative minimum tax imposed under the Code.
+Interest on the 2020 Series B Bonds will not be treated as an item of tax preference for purposes of calculating the Minnesota alternative minimum tax imposed on individuals, trusts and estates.
+We express no opinion regarding other federal, state or local tax consequences arising from the ownership or disposition of the 2020 Series Bonds.
+All owners of 2020 Series Bonds (including, but not limited to, insurance companies, financial institutions, Subchapter S corporations, United States branches of foreign corporations and recipients of social security and railroad retirement benefits) should consult their tax advisors concerning other possible indirect tax consequences of owning and disposing of the 2020 Series Bonds.